Are you wondering whether blueberries are safe for dogs? Here’s the quick answer to this reader question.

 - Raisins

-“While dogs should not eat any candy, the greatest risk is from a sugar substitute called xylitol,” says vet Dr Linda Simon.
-Xylitol is highly toxic and even relatively small amounts can lead to hypoglycemia, seizures, and even death.
-“In recent years, I’ve treated several dogs who’ve eaten this in protein bars and supplements, so we need to be cautious and keep all of our human snacks away from our pooches,” she adds.
+According to VCA Animal Hospitals, xylitol is highly toxic, and even relatively small amounts can lead to hypoglycemia, seizures, and even death.
+“In recent years, I’ve treated several dogs who’ve eaten this in protein bars and supplements, so we need to be cautious and keep all of our human snacks away from our pooches,” adds Dr Simon.

 Note: This is not a complete list.
 If you’re not sure about the safety of a certain type of food, make sure you consult your vet before feeding it to your pet.